cyrus-and/chrome-har-capturer/README.md

   original value;
 - `onLoadDelay`: Milliseconds to wait after the load event is fired before stop capturing events.
 Defaults to `0`;
+- `giveUpTime`; Seconds to wait before giving up with the current URL;
 - `force`: If `true` continue even without the benchmarking extension support;
   useful to inspect Chrome for Android.
 Note that in this way the DNS cache and socket pool are not flushed.
 Defaults to `false`.